 Mutlu created the first study abroad program designed specifically for music students in Salzburg, Austria in 2003.
 Participants take private lessons (instruments/voice) and study music history and arranging for instruments and voices.
 In 2004, political science, history, and business related courses were introduced to make the "UF in Salzburg" summer study abroad program a cultural expreience for all majors across the campus.
 The program celebrated its 17th year in the summer of 2019 making it one of the longest, continued run programs through the University of Florida International Center.
 Due to the pandemic, the program has been suspended for 2020 and 2021 summer and hope to start back in summer 2022.

 In 2013, Mutlu created a student ambassador program.
 School of Music Ambassadors (SOMAs) have been an integral part of the school's recruitment and retention efforts.
 SOMAs assist the academic mission of the school by providing support to the staff of the Undergraduate Student Services and the School of Music.
 SOMAs help with all aspects of audition days, recruitment, serving as hosts in a variety of School of Music functions as well as providing a link between SOM and its alumni.

 Each year, University of Florida rewards excellence, innovation, and effectiveness in undergraduate advising by recognizing individuals in the field of professional academic advising.
-Ms. Çitim-Kepic was named the receipient for both the college and university wide award in 2015. Çitim-Kepic went on to be be named one of the "Winner of the Outstanding Advising Award – Primary Advising Role" from the National Academic Advising Association (NACADA) in 2016.
+Mutlu was named the recipient for both the college and university wide award in 2015.
+She was also named one of the winners of the "Outstanding Advising Award – Primary Advising Role" by the National Academic Advising Association (NACADA) in 2016.